dbarneche/2014-10-31-USyd/lessons/00-intro/index.md

 - **Who we are:** Software Carpentry is a volunteer organization previously supported by the Alfred P. Sloan Foundation and the Mozilla Foundation, currently part of the [Mozilla Science Lab](http://mozillascience.org/).
 - **Boot camps:** Our boot camps cover the core skills every scientist needs to get more done in less time: program construction, version control, testing, the command line, and data management.
 Short lessons alternate with hands-on practical sessions for two full days

-This boot camp was organised by Associate Professor Alex Holcombe and sponsored by the.
+This boot camp was organised by Associate Professor Alex Holcombe and sponsored by the School of Psychology, University of Sydney.
 Thanks everyone!

 ## The problem